LunarEngineer/themodelshop/README.md

 * The Company Store: A construct that maintains the Market.
 * The Market: A storefront where the modeling employees may purchase from the variables within the target dataset.

+## The Secretary

+The Secretary maintains paperwork for all agents, including which agents were hired, what variables they purchased and in what order.
+The Secretary can be queried for information at any time and, in addition, can provide running statistics.

+### Filing Cabinets

+A filing cabinet is used by a Secretary to disburse data, reward, and warehouse information upon request.

+This is essentially a simple feature store containing the data you've predicted to be most optimally suited for solving your business problem.

+You can currently provide that as either a local filepath or an S3 location.
+This assumes appropriate access to components is defined and in-place and does not currently support encryption in and of itself.
+Short term goals are to implement TLS such that the agent can independentally prevent unknown substitution of actors.

+This will be a high effort task either whenever I get arsed to do it because *I* need it, or some kind soul takes the time to issue a pull request coupled with an in-depth code review.

 ## The Manager

 The manager reviews contracts and hires skilled labor from the workforce.
 The manager is given a budget that is capable of maintaining a fixed number of employees ($m$) that will fill a labor pool ($M$).